Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

   [usdampr][] provides access to the USDA's Livestock Mandatory Reporting API.
 Many of the genetic packages described in this resource can also be applied to animal breeding and genetic applications.

-### Breeding and genetics
+### Breeding and quantitative genetics

-  See the [Phylogenetics CRAN task view](https://cran.r-project.org/web/views/Phylogenetics.html) describing R packages for taxonomy, community ecology (including microbiome work) and of course, phylogenetics.
-In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) provides bioinformatics tools for the processing of high-throughput genomic data. [lmDiallel] provides service functions for analysing data sets obtained from diallel experiments, as described in [Onofri 2020](https://doi.org/10.1007%2Fs00122-020-03716-8). [plantbreeding][] (available on R-forge: `install.packages("plantbreeding", repos="http://R-Forge.R-project.org")`) provides many convenience functions for working with populations and designs common in plant breeding including dialleles, line testers, augmented trials, the Carolina design, and more. [st4gi][] provides several general functions for genetic improvement of crops.
+  For genetics-related packages outside this scope, see the [Phylogenetics CRAN task view](https://cran.r-project.org/web/views/Phylogenetics.html) describing R packages for taxonomy, community ecology (including microbiome work) and of course, phylogenetics.
+In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) provides bioinformatics tools for the processing of high-throughput genomic data. [lmDiallel] provides service functions for analysing data sets obtained from diallel experiments, as described in [Onofri 2020](https://doi.org/10.1007%2Fs00122-020-03716-8).

+  [plantbreeding][] (available on R-forge: `install.packages("plantbreeding", repos="http://R-Forge.R-project.org")`) provides many convenience functions for working with populations and designs common in plant breeding including dialleles, line testers, augmented trials, the Carolina design, and more. [st4gi][] provides several general functions for genetic improvement of crops.

 #### Linkage mapping & QTL analysis